zengzhi2015/SS_TC_BS/README.md

 The following code is used to reproduce the experimental results in the article.

-## Part1: Reproducing the results in Table I
+## Part1: Reproducing the results

-Reproducing the results in Table I consists of the following steps: (Note that you may install the jupyter notebook and tensorflow 1.12 to run the semantic model-related calculations.
+Reproducing the results in the paper consists of the following steps: (Note that you may install the jupyter notebook and tensorflow 1.12 to run the semantic model-related calculations.
 To evaluate the top model, we suggest to use the Clion IDE under the Linux environment.
 Also, one has to install opencv 3.x or 4.x in advance.)

 ## 1. [Training the Top model](./train_top_model)